What can PT do for my Back Pain?

 - Bending over to pick something up

-- Combined bending,lifting, and twisting motions (loading groceries into the trunk of a car)
+- Combined bending, lifting, and twisting motions (loading groceries into a car)

 - Lawn care/gardening